-Amazing 1-out-of-4 car rental travelers wrongly accused of damage charges
+Amazing 1-out-of-4 car rental travelers wrongly accused of unjust rental car damage charges

 A recent poll of Travelers United subscribers found that 25 percent of members have experienced unjust rental car damage charges.
-The surprising results from a collection of educated, frequent travelers, points to an increasing problem for travelers — questionable rental car damage claims by rental companies.
+The surprising results come from a collection of educated, frequent travelers.
+They point to an increasing problem for travelers — questionable rental car damage claims by rental companies.
 How can they be avoided?

 When asked whether they have ever been wrongly accused of damaging a rental car:

 - 5.7% said, “Yes, but my employer’s insurance covered the damage.”